histmr/Rekishi/README.md

 ### NDL_counter()

-The function NDL_counter scrapes data from the National Diet Library's digital collection.
-It takes three arguments: the search string, the start year (as a four digit number) and the end year.
+The function NDL_counter scrapes data from the National Diet Library's digital collection at http://dl.ndl.go.jp/.
+The database includes only terms in book metadata (titles, authors, etc.) and tables of contents.
+The function takes three arguments: the search string, the start year (as a four digit number) and the end year.
 For years with no hits, the function replaces NA with zero for a complete time series

 ```{r}
 NDL_counter("犬", 1868, 1925)